 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-We talked to Lindsay Malone, MS, RD, LD, about the many varieties of nut, seed and legume spreads you now see at the grocery store to find out which are worth trying and which ones you should avoid.
+We talked to dietitian Ryanne Lachman, RDN, LD, about the many varieties of nut butters and their alternatives you now see at the grocery store to find out which are worth trying and which ones you should avoid.
 Here’s what she had to say.

 Almond butter is a great choice if you’re looking to broaden your taste horizons past peanut butter.
 Almond butter tastes great and is similar in texture and thickness to peanut butter.
 The good news nutritionally is that almond butter has about 3 grams more of heart-healthy monounsaturated fat per serving than peanut butter.
-Plus, unlike processed regular peanut butter, almond butter usually is lower in sugar.
+Plus, unlike processed regular peanut butter, almond butter usually is lower in sugar and provides a little extra calcium, about 60 mg per tablespoon.
 Look for brands with a single ingredient: roasted almonds.

 While cashew butter is somewhat lower in fat and protein than peanut butter, it can be a little higher in sugar if sugar is an added ingredient.
 As with all nut butters, look for varieties with only nuts as the ingredients ― that means no added oils, salt or sugar.
 Cashew butter can be a healthy option, especially if you’re avoiding legumes like peanuts or soybeans.
-Be mindful of your portion size, since nuts like cashews are high in fat and calories.
+Bonus, you’ll get about 10% of your daily iron in two tablespoons.
+However, be mindful of your portion size, since nuts like cashews are high in fat and calories.

 While almond butter, tahini and natural peanut butter may be good additions to your daily diet, take care with this trendy spread.
 While delicious, hazelnut spreads can contain a good deal of sugar ― some of the most popular add chocolate flavoring too.
-Be sure to read the nutrition label for sugar and fat content, and watch out for hydrogenated oils as well.
+Be sure to read the nutrition label for sugar and fat (usually palm oil) content.
 Hazelnut spreads should be treated like rich, calorie-laden desserts ― eat them sparingly.

 If you want a peanut spread, this is the best choice: Pure peanut butter – with nothing else but peanuts (or perhaps salt) on the label’s ingredients list.
 Avoid brands with added sugars, fats, salt, preservatives and chocolate.
 Don’t bother with low-fat peanut butter.
 The calories are the same or higher, thanks to the extra ingredients ― usually sugar ― that manufacturers add to improve the taste after taking out the fat.
 Natural peanut butter brands have about half as much sugar as traditional peanut butter ― and the natural, healthy monosaturated fat helps you to feel satisfied and full.